enkidevs/curriculum/lua/roblox-studio/basic-modelling-i/scaling-objects.md

 ## Practice

-When using the scale tool, the shapes you'll see surrounding the parts are ???
+When using the scale tool, the shapes you'll see surrounding the parts are... ???

-- spheres
+- Spheres
-- arrows
+- Arrows
 - 2D circles
-- small cubes
+- Small cubes

 ---